mitraboga/SecureLink/README.md

 ---

-# 🧭 Interfaces: Swagger UI, Streamlit, Prometheus & Grafana
+# 🧭 Interface: Swagger UI, Streamlit, Prometheus & Grafana

 SecureLink exposes four browser-accessible interfaces, each serving a different role in the security workflow.